Junior ice hockey: Junior A

+The national championship is the Centennial Cup.
+Unlike Major Junior players, Junior A players retain their NCAA eligibility and may go on to play college hockey in the US.

+In 2023, the British Columbia Hockey League (BCHL) withdrew from the Hockey Canada framework, and thus became an independent league.
+In response, BC Hockey announced plans to restructure its Junior framework, which included an opportunity for some Junior B teams (styled "Junior A Tier 2" by BC Hockey) to be promoted to Junior A (styled "Junior A Tier 1" by BC Hockey) and eventually seek membership with the CJHL.
+The league expected the evaluations to be completed during the 2024–25 season.

-Junior B, C, D
+Junior B

-Junior B (junior AA in Quebec) was created in 1933, to differentiate between teams eligible for Memorial Cup competition and those who were not.
-The major championships across Canada are the Sutherland Cup in Southern Ontario, the Barkley Cup in the Ottawa District, the Coupe Dodge in Quebec, the Don Johnson Cup in the Atlantic Provinces, and the Keystone Cup which represents all of Western Canada, from British Columbia to Northwestern Ontario.
+Junior B (Junior AA in Québec; Tier 2 in British Columbia) was created in 1933, to differentiate between teams eligible for Memorial Cup competition and those who were not.
+The major championships across Canada are the Sutherland Cup in Southern Ontario, the Barkley Cup in the Ottawa District, the Coupe Chevrolet in Quebec, the Don Johnson Cup in the Atlantic Provinces, and the Keystone Cup that represents all of Western Canada, from British Columbia to Northwestern Ontario.

+Junior C

-Junior C (junior A in Quebec) generally consists of local competitions, but is considered competitive in some regions, and serve as seeding or farm-teams for Junior B teams.
+Junior C (Junior A in Québec) generally consists of local competitions, but is considered competitive in some regions, and serve as seeding or farm-teams for Junior B teams.
 Ontario Junior C Hockey has six rounds of best-of-seven playoffs (up to 42 games per team) for the Clarence Schmalz Cup which was first awarded in 1938.
 The Ontario Junior C playoffs are played for between six of the Province's seven different regional leagues.
 In Quebec and West of Manitoba, Junior C hockey tends to be an extension of the local minor hockey system and is sometimes called Juvenile or House League.
 In Ontario, Manitoba, and the Maritimes, Junior C is run independently of minor hockey systems, though with the same mostly recreational purpose.

-Junior D was popular in the 1960s and 1970s in dense population centers, but fell off in the early 1990s.
-In Quebec, Junior D is now known as Junior B and is run strictly by minor hockey associations.
-The last Junior D league was the OHA's Southern Ontario Junior Hockey League, the result of the merger of the Northern, Western, and Southern Junior D leagues in the late 1980s.
-The SOJHL moved to Junior C league in 2012.

-United States

-As in Canada, junior hockey in the United States is subdivided into several levels with most being sanctioned by USA Hockey.
-Currently, 13 American teams play in the Canadian junior system, with eight in the Canadian Hockey League and five in junior A leagues.
-The CHL includes four teams in Washington and one in Oregon in the Western Hockey League, and two teams in Michigan and one in Pennsylvania in the Ontario Hockey League.
-At junior A level, one team (formally two) in the Superior International Junior Hockey League is located in Spooner, Wisconsin, one team in the British Columbia Hockey League is from Washington, one in the Northern Ontario Junior Hockey League is from Michigan, and one in the Ontario Junior Hockey League is from New York.
+USA Hockey

+Junior ice hockey in the United States is sanctioned by USA Hockey.
+The top level is Tier I, represented by the United States Hockey League.
+Tier II is represented by the North American Hockey League.
+There are several Tier III and independently sanctioned leagues throughout the country.
+Some US-based teams play in Canadian leagues outside of the USA Hockey framework.